gampnico/scintillometry/README.md

 # Scintillometry Tools

-Compute heat fluxes & 2D flux footprints from the BLS450 scintillometer.
+Analyse data & 2D flux footprints from Scintec's BLS scintillometers.

 This repository is a complete rewrite of gampnico/ss19-feldkurs.
 If you have any existing forks or local clones, **please delete them**.
 The legacy code no longer works.
 No user features will be lost, but rewriting may take some time.
 Contributions are always welcome.